 Let’s talk about OM.
 Believed by yogis to be the very first sound of creation, it resonates throughout yoga studios across the land and is the trademark sound of yoga that also happens to be a lovely-looking symbol.
 Amen to that, sister!
 Oh wait, let’s also talk about Amen…

-Amen is a word that came to English from Latin, which got it from Greek, which got it from Aramaic, which got it from Hebrew… etc. It has many different meanings in the bible and is also connected to the creation of the Universe.
+Amen is a word that came to English from Latin, which got it from Greek, which got it from Aramaic, which got it from Hebrew… etc. It has many different meanings in the bible and is also connected to the creation of the universe.

-And while many yogis (in particular the one who wrote that favourite Beatles text ‘Autobiography of a Yogi’) believe Amen was adapted from OM, nobody can disagree that they’re both variations of the same syllable.
+And while many yogis (in particular the one who wrote that favorite Beatles text ‘Autobiography of a Yogi’) believe Amen was adapted from OM, nobody can disagree that they’re both variations of the same syllable.

-In the yogic tradition the word OM repeated as a mantra is a tool to help quieten the mind.
+In the yogic tradition, the word OM repeated as a mantra is a tool to help quieten the mind.
 In Bhakti (devotional) yoga, singing or chanting OM before the names of God opens the heart and brings bliss.
 By chanting OM you are increasing the power of your words by calling on the primordial origins of sound.

 But the power of words isn’t just a spiritual thing.
 Everything that we bring into being has sprouted from a word.
-Not necessarily even a word that was repeated out loud… so whatever you say(!) words are certainly powerful.
+Not necessarily even a word that was repeated out loud… so whatever you say(!), words are certainly powerful.